wh4tsername/mini-fs/README.md

 ## DESCRIPTION
 Mini file system stored in `fs.bin` file
+Mini fs has some capacity, which is easily increased by changing BLOCK_SIZE constant
 ## COMMANDS
 `quit` - to quit mini-fs client
 `init` - to initialise mini-fs